demisto/content/Packs/Slack/Scripts/SlackBlockBuilder/README.md

 SlackBlockBuilder will format a given Slack block into a format readable by the SlackV3 integration.
 The script will also send the block to the given destination.

+The Slack Block Kit Builder can be found [here](https://app.slack.com/block-kit-builder).

 ## Script Data
 ---